rtibi/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 2. What customer business needs do you need to address with your solution?

 **Design**

 Directions: With all participants at your table, respond to the following questions on a flip chart.

 Design a hybrid-cloud architecture using Azure services that will make up the implementation for Contoso.

-1. Identify the overall application design you would propose for modernizing their existing application into Azure.
+1. Identify the overall application design you would propose for modernizing their existing application into Azure

 2. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure Region will be best suited for the deployment.